killerdolp/2D-report-ALGO/Report.md

 	self.root.color <- "black"
 ```

-When inserting a new node, there are 3 cases that may happen that violates the RBT properties
+When inserting a new node, there are 3 cases that could happen that violate the RBT properties:
 - **Case 1:** When the uncle node is red
-	- Set both the uncle and parent node colors to black, grandparents to red then move up the tree to check for any further violations in the Tree
+	- Set both the uncle and parent node colors to black, and grandparents to red then move up the tree to check for any further violations in the Tree
 - **Case 2:** When the uncle node is black and the node is a right child
 	- Call a left rotation on the parent
 - **Case 3:** When the uncle node is black and the node is a left child
 	- Set the parent color to black and the grandparent color to red, then perform a left rotate on the the grandparent
-So the pseudocode above checks if there is any **Red-Red violation** with the node and the parent node, then checks if the parent node is a left or right node as this affects the uncles position.Then it handles any of the 3 cases.
-If needed, the tree would move up until the RBT properties are restored.
+So the pseudocode above checks if there is any **Red-Red violation** with the node and the parent node, then checks if the parent node is a left or right node as this affects the uncle's position.
+Then it handles any of the 3 cases.
+If needed, the tree will continue to adjust upwards until the Red-Black Tree properties are fully restored.